-The Clayton State University Theatre program presents two productions on campus each year.
-Participation in the Clayton State University Theatre Program is open to students in all majors, pending a successful audition.
+The Clayton State University Theatre program presents two mainstage productions on campus each year.
+Participation in the Clayton State University Theatre Program is open to students in all majors, pending a successful audition and enrollment in the appropriate course.
 Contact Ms. Shontelle Thrash for more information (shontellethrash@clayton.edu).